-The amazing items you see featured on this website are only a small sample of the larger, more complete collection residing at SPARK Museum of Electrical Invention, a Northwest Washington history and science museum located in beautiful Bellingham, WA.
-Lightning strikes several times a day at the Museum, and thousands of students and visitors experience the marvelous history, science and power of electricity.
+SPARK Museum of Electrical Invention is a 501(c)(3) non-profit science and history museum located in beautiful Bellingham, WA.
+Lightning strikes several times a day at the Museum, where thousands of visitors experience the marvelous history, science, and power of electricity.

 The Spark Museum of Electrical Invention provides exciting and educational experiences for audiences of all ages and backgrounds through innovative programs and a world-class collection of artifacts representing the historic development of electricity, radio, and early technology.
 SPARK embraces the wonder and mystery of electricity.

 The Museum’s roots go back to 1985 as an informal collection of radio sets, spare parts, schematics, recordings, and vintage magazines and manuals owned by a Bellingham resident, Jonathan Winter.
 In 2001, John Jenkins, a former sales and marketing executive at Microsoft, added his extensive collection to the Museum, which included early wireless and electrical devices, and rare books with first editions dating back to 1560.
 The two moved their collection into its current location at 1312 Bay Street in Downtown Bellingham and the “American Museum of Radio and Electricity” was born.
 What once was two private collections became a public treasure devoted to science and technology education.